MITgcm/MITgcm/doc/examples/held_suarez_cs/held_suarez_cs.rst

         dumpFreq=2592000.,

-   Set the frequency (in seconds) for the snap-shot output to 1 month.
+   Set the frequency (in seconds) for the snapshot output to 1 month.

 -  Line 51,